creyme/CreymeTwitter/README.md

    - [ ] Tap account to switch to
    - [ ] Include a plus button to Add an Account
    - [ ] Swipe to delete an account
+   The following **additional** features are implemented:
+- [x] Pulling up the profile page blur and resize the profile image.
+Also becomes the navigation bar like in Twitter app.
+Shows profile owner in the navigation bar.

 ## Video Walkthrough